 - Implementing offshore planning.

-While estate planning is not just about saving money, financial and tax planning is an important element of the process.
+While estate planning is not just about saving money, financial and tax planning – which do aim to save you money and optimize your wealth – are important elements of the estate planning process.
 High net worth individuals must contemplate capital gains, generation skipping transfer tax, estate and inheritance taxes, and income tax planning opportunities – for you and for your heirs – as part of the estate planning process.